Zyte API error handling#

 Account suspension#

-Zyte API sends an HTTP 403 response if you Zyte API account is suspended.
+Zyte API sends an HTTP 403 response if your Zyte API account is suspended.

 {"status": 403, "type": "/auth/account-suspended"}